 From a 2nd grader: “I learned a lot this year.
 Ms. Audrina was a great teacher, and we had fun writing topics!”

-Her favorite childhood book is A Wrinkle in Time.
+Her favorite childhood book is The Hobbit by J.R.R.
+Tolkien.

 "Each and every day spent teaching at Beyond Academics has been a deep and enriching experience for me, both personally and professionally.
 My years here have taught me that working with children is a gift that is ripe with countless opportunities to impact students' lives in positive ways.
 Not only is it vital to guide each child to be a powerful writer and student, but also, it is my desire to support students in their personal growth towards being confident, kind, and well-rounded adults." —Ms. Wynene

 Her favorite childhood book is Charlotte's Web by E. B. White.

 From a 6th grader: "One thing that my teacher did was acknowledge my writing piece, describing all the good things that it did have, but also describing the areas where there could be improvement."